Gaumont News Theatre

 1 person favorited this theater

 Located on Shaftesbury Avenue, in the heart of central London’s West End theatre district.
 The Shaftesbury Pavilion opened on 19th October 1912.
-It was one of the first of a small chain of ‘Pavilion’ cinemas built for and operated by Israel Davis in and around London.
+It was designed by architect H. Harrington as one of the first of a small chain of ‘Pavilion’ cinemas built for and operated by Israel Davis in and around London.
 Seating was provided for 750, with 500 in the stalls and 250 in the circle.
 It was equipped with a large 2Manual pipe organ.

 On 4th April 1927, the Davis family sold their chain of cinemas to the Gaumont British Theatres Ltd. circuit.
 Re-named the Avenue Pavilion, it then specialised in Continental films.